Glacier hikes, puffin sightings, thundering waterfalls, and geothermal wonders: there is so much to be excited about when planning a trip to Iceland!

 Both options have their pros and cons, but the time to decide isn’t when you’re jetlagged, exhausted, and desperate to be done traveling.

-A little advance planning can go a long way, and ensure you step off the plane confident that you’ve planned your perfect Iceland trip!
+A little advance planning can go a long way, and ensure you step off the plane confident that you’ve planned the perfect first Iceland trip!